 What happens if I don’t pay my business debts?

-Every debt is different, so instead of clumping them into one umbrella, we will split them into digestible chunks.
+Every debt is different so instead of clumping them into one umbrella, we will split them into digestible chunks.

-As discussed earlier, HRMC debt is seen as a priority debt, so paying this first is crucial.
+As discussed earlier, HRMC debt is seen as a priority debt so paying this first is crucial.
 Below are some of the actions the HRMC can take to recover what is owed to them by you:

 - Send bailiffs to collect the debt

 HRMC does not need a court order to visit your premises.
 Instead, they can take stock and equipment up to the value that you owe them.
 If you don’t have enough stock or equipment, then they can appoint bailiffs to go into your home and take assets from there.
-If you refuse, they can get a warrant to break into your property to obtain the goods.
+If you refuse, then they can get a warrant to break into your property to obtain the goods.

 - Apply for a County Court Judgement